Co-op Guidelines & Policies

 Multimedia/Photo Policy

-1. Members of REACH may use various media to record our classes and events and to recognize families and their participation and accomplishments, such as yearbook, graduation, performances, field trips, etc.
+Participants in REACH may use various media to record our classes and events and to recognize families and their participation and accomplishments, such as yearbook, graduation, performances, field trips, etc.

 Class Cancellations/Inclement Weather Policy